 Dr. William T. Gerson was born and raised in Storrs, CT.
 He received his undergraduate degree in History of Science at Harvard College and his medical degree at The Johns Hopkins University School of Medicine.
 He completed his internship, residency and chief residency at Children’s Hospital Boston.
 After finishing his training he remained at Children’s Hospital as a member of the Pulmonary Division and Director of the Cystic Fibrosis Clinic.
 He joined Pediatric Medicine in 1988.
 Dr. Gerson and his wife Kristine live in Charlotte and have four adult sons and one granddaughter.

 Dr. Debra Hartswick received her undergraduate degree from Dartmouth College.
 She graduated from the University of Vermont College of Medicine and completed her Pediatric training at Fletcher Allen Health Care in Vermont.
 She joined Pediatric Medicine in 1993 and enjoys working with children of all ages.
 Dr. Hartswick has volunteered her time with the Make A Wish Foundation of Vermont and with local youth sports including cross-country running and swimming.
-She and her husband, Thom, have a teenage son and a teenage daughter.
+She and her husband, Thom, have two young adult children.

 Dr. Patty Rissacher is a Craftsbury, Vt native and a graduate of the UVM College of Medicine.
 In 2008 she completed her residency at Vermont Children’s Hospital.
 She continued there as the Chief Resident in Pediatrics from 2008-2009 and as a Pediatric hospitalist and Asst.
 Professor of Pediatrics at the UVM College of Medicine from 2009-2012.
 Since then Dr. Rissacher has been in practice as a pediatrician at Canton-Potsdam Hospital in Potsdam NY.
 She is a Fellow of the American Academy of Pediatrics.